Oscar Rotter

-Oscar Rotter (b.
-21 July, 1865), also with the German spelling Oskar Rotter, was a German-born New York physician and proponent of free love and contraception.
+Oscar Rotter (born 21 July, 1865), also with the German spelling Oskar Rotter, was a German-born New York physician and proponent of free love and contraception.
 Rotter's books included The Sexes and Love in Freedom and Jealousy, the Foe of Freedom, and he published articles on free love, rebutting the views of Lucy Parsons.
 Rotter was also a driving force in the medico-economic movement, an early effort to address the economic pressures on the medical profession and pharmaceutical industry.

 Life and career

 Rotter was born in Landeck, Silesia, Germany.
 He was educated at the Royal St. Matthias Gymnasium in Breslau.
 After immigrating to the United States, he graduated from New York University Medical College in 1891 and earned a doctor of medicine degree.

 He was secretary of the Federation of the Medical Economic Leagues; chairman of the committee on Economic Research in Yorkville Medical Society; associate editor of The Medical Economist; and local medical examiner for the Tribe of Ben-Hur.
 His memberships in professional organizations included the Yorkville Medical Society, Yorkville Physicians Economic League, Association for Culture and the Sunrise Club.
 Rotter was also named honorary member of the New York County Pharmaceutical Society.

 He is probably the Oscar Rotter who was executive surgeon for the East Side Clinic for Children, 325 E. 84th Street in New York.